 What is the difference between a serrated and non-serrated blade?

-- Serrated blades: Grip and cut through bread, denser cooked meats, and foods with a tougher exterior crust.
-They produce slightly rougher cut surfaces but rarely stall.
+| Serrated | Grips and cuts bread, denser cooked meats, and foods with a tougher exterior crust.
+Produces slightly rougher cut surfaces but rarely stalls on tougher material. |

-- Non-serrated blades: Better for lean meats, fresh and semi-soft cheeses, and getting paper-thin slices.
-They produce cleaner cut faces with less surface tearing.
+| Non-Serrated | Better for lean meats, fresh and semi-soft cheeses, and paper-thin slices.
+Produces cleaner cut faces with less surface tearing.
+Requires more frequent sharpening. |

 The CUSIMAX comes with both blade types, making it the most adaptable option for mixed slicing tasks.